Thomas Denman, 1st Baron Denman

 Thomas Denman, 1st Baron Denman, (23 July 1779 – 26 September 1854) was an English lawyer, judge and politician.
 He served as Lord Chief Justice between 1832 and 1850.

 Background and education

-Denman was born in London, the son of Dr Thomas Denman.
+Denman was born in London, the son of Thomas Denman.
 In his fourth year, he attended Palgrave Academy in Suffolk, where his education was supervised by Anna Laetitia Barbauld and her husband.
 He continued to Eton and St John's College, Cambridge, where he graduated in 1800.
 In 1806 he was called to the bar at Lincoln's Inn, and at once entered upon practice.